-Dirty data can easily derail any big data analytics project, especially when bringing together several data sources that may record clinical or operational elements in slightly different formats.
-Several data conventions in health care hinder the widespread use of data analytics.
+Dirty data can easily derail any big data analytics project, especially when bringing together several healthcare data sources that may record clinical or operational elements in slightly different formats.
+Several data conventions in healthcare hinder the widespread use of data analytics.
 Currently, health care data are split among different entities and have different formats such that building an insightful, granular database is next to impossible.

 One of the most hyped applications of big data in epidemiology, Google Flu Trends, turned out to underperform far more basic models, despite analyzing far more data, because its analysts were extrapolating from the behavior of Google users—an unrepresentative group of people.
 The experience illustrated that the success of data analytics in health care is dependent upon the availability and utilization of quality data.

 Data cleaning ensures that datasets are accurate, correct, consistent, relevant, and not corrupted in any way.
 While most data cleaning processes are still performed manually, automated tools that use logic rules to compare, contrast, and correct large datasets can dramatically reduce this effort.
 These tools are now more sophisticated and precise as machine learning techniques have demonstrated their effectiveniss, reducing the time and expense required to ensure high levels of accuracy and integrity in healthcare data warehouses.